-- “Increase in IoT technology and big data in manufacturing industries will have an impact on the growth of cloud based manufacturing market.
-Globally, cloud technology is set to be one of the key elements for manufacturing firms to increase their business activities and reduce the operational costs.”
+- “Increase in IoT technology and big data in manufacturing industries will have an impact on the growth of the cloud-based manufacturing market.
+Globally, cloud technology is set to be one of the key elements for manufacturing firms to increase their business activities and reduce operational costs.”

 - “The market is expected to grow at a CAGR of 22.9% during the period 2016-2022 to touch an aggregate of $131.15 billion by 2022.”

-- “Americas is the leading region for cloud based manufacturing followed by Europe and Asia Pacific.
-The US, Canada, Mexico and Brazil countries are expected to support the Americas’ market growth.
-Asia Pacific holds handsome business opportunities in the cloud based manufacturing market.”
+- “Americas is the leading region for cloud-based manufacturing followed by Europe and the Asia Pacific.
+The US, Canada, Mexico, and Brazil countries are expected to support the Americas’ market growth.
+The Asia Pacific holds handsome business opportunities in the cloud-based manufacturing market.”